AndyButland/UmbracoMapper/ReadMe.md

 		    }
 		},
 	  });

+Another PropertyMapping field allows you to map the child properties.
+Say for example your document type contains a content picker - the value of this will be an integer representing the Id of another IPublished content instance.
+You can provide an override here to tell the mapper to map from a particular property of that instance instead.

+The following example maps a string property on the view model called 'LinkToPage' to the 'Url' property of an IPublishedContent picked using a content picker for the current page.

+    mapper.Map(CurrentPage, model,
+      new Dictionary<string, PropertyMapping>
+	  {
+		{
+		  "LinkToPage", new PropertyMapping
+		    {
+			  SourceRelatedProperty = "Url",
+		    }
+		},
+	  });

 You can also map any other collection of IPublishedContent, e.g. that built up from a node picker and query: